 George Bailey, the role played by Jimmy Stewart in the 1946 movie, “It’s a Wonderful Life.”
 He had the

 CEOs, PR Disconnect: 'Old school' vs. 'Don't Call Us, We'll Call You' -- Maybe, published January 24 by www.

 odwyerpr.com and January 31 by Huntington News Network (click on each publication to access article)

 As an author and writer, I get some of my best material from personal experiences.
-Today we have a new breed of
+Today we have a new

+guardians respond.
 That is, if they have the business acumen to even respond.